Q: What age group Is best suited for this box?Asked by Von K., July 2019

 This strategic board game shows how social pressure results in capricious fads.
 The cardboard game comes with computer code for the game.
 You can use this drag and drop code online to learn more about how to model social dynamics and even how to code the model (in Scratch or NetLogo).
 Or just play!

 Explore elegant symmetrical patterns constructed with simple rules.
 These include sparkly and crystal clear “Platonic solids" and logarithmic spirals.
-See these patterns in the enclosed real fluorite, pyrite, shell, and a fossil ammonite.
+See these patterns in the enclosed real fluorite crystal and an ammonite fossil.
 Make these patterns with easy drag & drop code.

 This board game is a barely balanced ecosystem.
 Try to tip it in your favor (2-4 players).
 Includes a microbial version of the ecosystem.
 Immerse yourself in these competitive worlds.
 Comes with coding cards, instructional movies, online computer models, art activities, and shells.